ZapperBox Multi Room DVR and Gateway

 What is unique about the ZapperBox approach?

-Quad tuner?
+Quad tuner

 DVR client box or smart TV app?

 While smart TV apps are great, they have some disadvantages.
-Hardly any TVs support Dolby AC-4 today, which is one of the main advantages of using NEXTGEN TV.
-As a start we will launch a DVR client box that will not contain a tuner.
-However, it will contain a decoder that can support Dolby AC-4, 4K, HDR and DRM.
-It will also allow for storage via a microSD card and USB port.
-The storage will be used eventually to circumvent the disadvantage of transcoding -- poorer video quality.
-Using local buffering ZapperBox client boxes will play back video at their original broadcast quality without transcoding.
+Hardly any TVs support Dolby AC-4 today, which is one of the main advantages of NEXTGEN TV.
+As a start, we have launched the Zapper Mini tuner-free DVR extender for rooms without an antenna feed.
+The Zapper Mini uses a decoder that supports Dolby AC-4, 4K, HDR, and DRM.
+It also allows for storage via a microSD card and USB port.
+The storage will be used eventually to circumvent the main disadvantage of transcoding -- poorer video quality.
+Using local buffering, Zapper Mini boxes will be able to play back video at their original broadcast quality without transcoding.
 While this feature will not be in the first software release, we have made provisions to add it with a future software update.
-The DVR client box will be smaller than a standard ZapperBox M1.
-Both units also support Bluetooth so that we can support Bluetooth remote controls in the future.
+While the single tuner and Zapper Mini models are physically smaller than the ZapperBox M1 dual-tuner, all three models support Bluetooth so that we can add Bluetooth remote controls in the future.

-What about Live TV?
+What about DRM and Live TV?

-What about away from home viewing?
+What about away-from-home viewing?

 ATSC 1.0 or NEXTGEN TV?